canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 authority setup for the
 etcd service.
-Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below parameter.
+Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the following argument.
 ETCD_TRUSTED_CA_FILE=</path/to/ca-file>